Malcolm Johnson (fullback): Cleveland Browns

 Sportswriter Joel A. Erickson, writing in The Birmingham News in September 2013, called Johnson's college career "somewhat spotty", noting that his best year for receptions was his first year.
-Amid worries that he might not be picked at all, Johnson was drafted by the Cleveland Browns in the sixth round of the 2015 NFL Draft.
+Amid worries that he might not be picked at all, Johnson was selected by the Cleveland Browns in the sixth round of the 2015 NFL draft.
 He was the first tight end from Mississippi State to be drafted since Donald Lee in 2003.

 On May 11, 2015, Johnson signed a four-year contract with the Browns worth $2.39 million.
 He played in 12 regular season games as a fullback that fall, starting five, and had no rushing attempts but caught four passes for 15 yards.
 The following season, he played in seven games, starting one, had one run for two yards but fumbled, and caught five passes for 44 yards.
 Johnson was waived by the Browns on October 24, 2016.

 Seattle Seahawks

-On November 23, 2016, Johnson was signed to the Seattle Seahawks' practice squad.
+On November 23, 2016, Johnson was signed to the practice squad of the Seattle Seahawks.
 He was released on November 29, 2016.
 He was re-signed on December 20, 2016.
 He signed a reserve/future contract with the Seahawks on January 16, 2017.

 On May 11, 2017, Johnson was waived/injured by the Seahawks and placed on injured reserve.
 He was waived from injured reserve on June 19, 2017.